v3io/frames/README.md

 <a id="method-create"></a>
 ### create Method

-Creates a new TSDB table or a stream in a platform data container, according to the specified backend type.
+Creates a new TSDB table or stream in a platform data container, according to the specified backend type.

 The `create` method is supported by the `tsdb` and `stream` backends, but not by the `kv` backend, because NoSQL tables in the platform don't need to be created prior to ingestion; when ingesting data into a table that doesn't exist, the table is automatically created.